-Summary

-Job title Research Programmer and Data Analyst for Food System Economic Cost Modelling

-Division Social Sciences

-Department School of Geography and the Environment

-Location South Parks Road, Oxford OX1 3QY

-Grade and salary Grade 7: £35,308 - £43,155 p.a.
-Depending on qualifications and experience A less experienced candidate may be appointed at Grade 6 (£32,332- £38,205 per annum), with a commensurate adjustment in either the essential criteria, responsibilities or duties.

-Hours Full time

-Contract type Fixed-term (24 months)

-Reporting to Steven Lord

-Vacancy reference 168855

-Additional information Applications are particularly welcome and encouraged from women, black, and minority ethnic candidates, who are underrepresented in posts in SoGE.
+Summary Job title Research Associate in Road Safety Inequalities Division Social Sciences Department Transport and Studies Unit, School of Geography and the Environment Location South Parks Road, Oxford OX1 3QY Grade and salary Grade 7: salary £38,674- £46,913 p.a.
+Hours Full time (37.5 hours) Contract type Fixed term (externally funded until 31 August 2027) Reporting to Dr Xiao Li and Dr Anna Plyushteva, Transport Studies Unit Vacancy reference 178932 Additional information Applications are particularly welcome and encouraged from candidates with disabilities as well as women, black, and minority ethnic candidates, who are under-represented in posts in SoGE.
 SoGE are committed to equality and values diversity.
+The post should be taken up by 1 September 2025 or as soon as possible thereafter.
+While this is a full-time role, we can support flexible working arrangements (for instance if you have caring responsibilities) in agreement with the line manager.
 The School of Geography and the Environment holds an Athena Swan Silver award in recognition of our commitment and success in addressing gender equality.
 The School of Geography and the Environment is committed to promoting a culture of equality, diversity, and inclusion in the workplace, including the undertaking of appropriate training as opportunities arise and/or when asked to do so.